scipion-em/docs/docs/developer/creating-a-plugin.rst

 Define the Plugin class
 ^^^^^^^^^^^^^^^^^^^^^^^

-Additionally, it is necessary to add a Plugin class (subclass from pyworkflow.em.Plugin), which contains much of the logic related with the plugin's variables, environment, associated binaries and paths.
+Additionally, it is necessary to add a Plugin class (subclass from :class:`pyworkflow.plugin.Plugin`), which contains much of the logic related with the plugin's variables, environment, associated binaries and paths.

 .. code-block:: python